pudly/schmopera-hugo/content/articles/a-sunday-afternoon-at-carnegie-hall.md

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1645020456/media/2022/02/SundayCarnegie_tutti_mjmsfi.jpg){{% /md %}}

-<figcaption>Soprano Renée Fleming with members of the Emerson String Quartet in André Previn and Tom Stoppard's Penelope.
+<figcaption>Renée Fleming with member of the Emerson String Quartet, pianist Simone Dinnerstein (far left) and actress Uma Thurman (far right) taking a bow.
 Photo: Chris Lee.</figcaption>
 </figure>

 The Emerson, whose valued presence was heightened by news of their imminent retirement, opened with Samuel Barber's String Quartet in B minor.
 The quartet dedicated their performance to Roger Tapping, the esteemed violist of the Juilliard String Quartet who recently died.
 They played with a sense of almost preternatural communication and flawlessly modulated emotional weight.
 The work's achingly sad _Molto adagio_, perhaps more familiar to listeners in Barber's arrangement for string orchestra, was heard in its unalloyed and most powerful form suggesting that beauty and grief coexist in a turbulent world.